Search This Blog

 A. Lake Okeechobee is located in the southern part of the U.S. state of Florida.
 It is situated approximately in the center of the Florida peninsula.
 The lake is surrounded by several cities and towns, including Okeechobee to the north, Belle Glade to the west, and Pahokee to the east.

-Q. How big is Lake Okeechobee?/How large is Lake Okeechobee?
+Q. How large is Lake Okeechobee?

 A. Lake Okeechobee is the largest freshwater lake in the state of Florida, USA.
 It covers an area of approximately 730 square miles (1,890 square kilometers).
 The lake is relatively shallow, with an average depth of about 9 feet (2.7 meters).
 Its size makes it a prominent feature in the landscape of southern Florida, and it serves various ecological, environmental, and water management purposes for the region.